spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/export-keys.md

 ---
-sidebar_label: "Export Factory Keys"
+sidebar_label: "Export Factory Keys with Command-line Tools"
-title: "Export Factory Keys"
+title: "Export Factory Keys with Command-line Tools"
-description: "Learn about how to export the factory keys from your Edge device. "
+description: "Learn about how to export the factory keys from your Edge device using command-line tools. "
 hide_table_of_contents: false
 sidebar_position: 10
 tags: ["edge"]